Armenian national awakening

 "Hayk", the legendary founder of the Armenian nation, standing next to the tomb of Bel, with Hayk's arrow still in Bel's chest.
 The map depicts the Lake Van region and Mount Ararat, with Noah's ark.

 The Armenian national awakening was part of the broader rise of nationalism among non-Turkish ethnic groups during the late Ottoman Empire.
-The Ottoman Empire sought to counter Armenian nationalism during the Tanzimat Era, known historically as period of reformation, initially through the promotion of Ottomanism, and later by transforming the empire into a constitutional monarchy during the First Constitutional Era.
+The Ottoman Empire sought to counter Armenian nationalism during the Tanzimat era, known historically as the period of reformation, initially through the promotion of Ottomanism and later by transforming the empire into a constitutional monarchy during the First Constitutional Era.
 However, the reorganization of the millets—the legal courts for confessional communities—exacerbated the issue of dualism within the Ottoman state.

 During the Armenian national awakening, Sultan Abdul Aziz sanctioned the promulgation of a basic law for the Gregorian Armenian Millet, protecting Armenian rights and privileges.
 This corresponded with the opening of an Armenian National Assembly, which took over responsibility of temporal matters from the Armenian Patriarchate.
-Armenian Ottomans operated their own courts of law, collected their own taxes, and maintained their own prisons, hospitals, and schools.
+Armenian Ottomans operated their own courts of law; collected their own taxes; and maintained their own prisons, hospitals, and schools.
 As a result, some observers noted that the Armenian community functioned in many ways like a state within a state.

 Over the course of Ottoman Armenia, some Armenians began to advocate for republicanism rather than allegiance to the Ottoman Dynasty, with some being interested in becoming an autonomous region.
 During the Second Constitutional Era, parties like the Social Democrat Hunchakian Party (Hunchaks), Armenian Democratic Liberal Party (Ramgavar Party or Armenakan), and Armenian Revolutionary Federation (Dashnaks) were the main representatives of Armenian interests in the Ottoman government, and sometimes also used militancy to defend their constituents.
 After World War I and the Armenian genocide, the First Armenian Republic declared independence from the Ottoman and Russian Empires.

 Origins

 Prehistoric-Historic Era

-The discovery of Urartu played a significant role in 19th and 20th-century Armenian nationalism.
+The discovery of Urartu played a significant role in 19th- and 20th-century Armenian nationalism.
 Armenian nationalism included a range of interpretations of Prehistoric Armenia, including the link to the Iron Age kingdom of Urartu, as some scientists claimed the Urartu state was an Armenian state.
 Identifying with the Urartu state and its prehistoric forerunners came to be a powerful symbol of Armenian culture, especially among the diaspora.